microsoft/MixedReality-SpectatorView/samples/Build2019Demo.Unity/README.md

 ### Instructions

-These instructions assume that a HoloLens 2 device will be used to host the shared experience and that an Android phone will be used to spectate the shared experience.
-For iOS, replace references to Android with iOS.
+These instructions assume that a HoloLens 2 device will be used to host the shared experience and that a mobile device will be used to spectate the shared experience.

 #### Prepare your local codebase